flenniken/collections/docs/deploy.md

 You can use the deploy script to list the modified files without copying them with the -m option.

+It compares each local file to the S3 ETag.
+Small files use the MD5 of the whole file.
+Files 8 MB or larger are uploaded in parts, so their ETag is not a whole-file MD5; the script matches that multipart ETag instead of copying them every time.

 ~~~
 deploy —m
 ~~~